- Academic Affairs

 - Interest rate and/or principal reduction upon graduation or starting payments.

 - Grace period after graduation (or during residency).

-- LIBOR – London Interbank Offered Rate – This is the average interest rate (over three months unless otherwise specified) paid on deposits of US dollars in the London Market.
-Many lenders interest rates are LIBOR + a percentage.
+- LIBOR (London Interbank Offered Rate): This is the average interest rate (over three months unless otherwise specified) paid on deposits of U.S. dollars in the London Market.
+Many lenders' interest rates are LIBOR plus a percentage.
 The rate can be checked here.

-- PRIME – Prime Lending Rate as published in the Wall Street Journal.
+- PRIME: The Prime Lending Rate as published in the Wall Street Journal.
 This is the rate banks charge their most creditworthy customers.
-Many lenders interest rates are PRIME + a percentage.
+Many lenders' interest rates are PRIME plus a percentage.
 The rate can be checked here.

-- Other Aid Received (Aid) – Any other Financial Aid received by the student (grants, scholarships, loans, stipends, etc).
+- Other Aid Received: Any other financial aid received by the student (grants, scholarships, loans, stipends, etc.).
 Unless lenders have a lower limit, the maximum the school will certify per year for a Private/Alternative Loan is COA minus Aid.